AFLplusplus/LibAFL/fuzzers/baby/baby_fuzzer_custom_executor/README.md

-# Baby fuzzer
+# Baby fuzzer with Custom Executor

-This is a minimalistic example about how to create a libafl based fuzzer.
+This is a minimalistic example about how to create a LibAFL-based fuzzer.

+In contrast to the normal baby fuzzer, this uses a (very simple) custom executor.

 It runs on a single core until a crash occurs and then exits.